As usual, this is the day that the clocks go back

 This is a three-round, even-game McMahon competition played to AGA rules.
 There will be 60 minutes each on the clock.
 Overtime will be 30 stones in the first five minutes and 60 stones in each subsequent five minute period.
 Komi is 7.5 points, or 0.5 points in handicap games.
 The Wessex is a Class B tournament for official rating purposes.

 Prizes will be awarded to the players with the highest number of wins.
 The overall winner will also hold the Wessex Trophy for one year.
+This year we will supplement the usual trophies with cash prizes.

 Registration 9.15 – 10.00 First round 10.15 Prizegiving Around 18.00